gadtfly/Second_Bloccit/README.md

 ## Bloccit: a Reddit clone to teach the fundamentals of web development and Rails 4.
 Made with my mentor, Oliver, at [Bloc](http://bloc.io).
+##I don't know where would i get the DEVISE_SECRET_KEY from and if i have to add it to both yml files???
 This README would normally document whatever steps are necessary to get the application up and running.